The Golden Gate Bridge is one of the most recognizable landmarks in the United States—a jewel in the Golden State’s crown.

 The break at Fort Point is a left point break and it needs a good swell, which doesn’t always arrive.

 There’s not much of interest here most of the year when the surf is flat, and for the rest of the time, Fort Point is not suitable for beginners.
+You see, when Ocean Beach is maxing out from winter storms those same swells wrap inside the San Francisco Bay and break at Fort Port at a fraction of the size, but still with consequence.

 It can be fun, but you really need to know what you’re doing if you’re planning to surf underneath the Golden Gate Bridge.